 \subsubsection{A non-trivial property of $\C_{\exp}$ \cite[Lemma 5.12]{Zilber2005}}

-\begin{enumerate} \item [(CCP)] \emph{Countable Closure Property}: for every absolutely free rotund variety $V\subset\G^{n}$ over $K$ of ``depth $0$'', and every finite tuple $\overline{c}\in K^{<\omega}$ such that $V$ is defined over $\overline{c}$, the set of the generic points of $V$over $\overline{c}$ of the form $(\overline{z},E(\overline{z}))$ is at most countable. \end{enumerate} We will explain the meaning of ``absolutely free'' but skip ``rotund'' and ``depth $0$''.
-The latter term are strictly related to the presence of the Schanuel Property, and we won't need them in this discussion.
-First we need to define ``free''. \begin{defn} A variety $V\subset K^{n}\times(K^{*})^{n}$ is \emph{additively free} over $L\subset K$ if there is no nontrivial additive combination of the coordinate functions of the factor $K^{n}$ whose restriction on $V$ is constant and contained in $\mathrm{span}_{\Q}(L)$.
-In other words, the coordinate functions restricted to $V$ are $\Q$-linearly independent from $L$. \end{defn} We can state a similar property for the multiplicative side $(K^{*})^{n}$. \begin{defn} A variety $V\subset K^{n}\times(K^{*})^{n}$ is \emph{multiplicatively free} over $M\subset K^{*}$ if there is no nontrivial multiplicative combination of the coordinate functions of the factor $(K^{*})^{n}$ whose restriction on $V$ is constant and contained in the divisible hull of the group generated by $M$.
-In other words, the coordinate functions restricted to $V$ are multiplicatively independent from $M$. \end{defn} Absolute freeness is when $L=K$ and $M=K^{*}$. \begin{defn} A variety $V\subset K^{n}\times(K^{*})^{n}$ is \emph{absolutely additively free} if it is additively free over $K$.
+\begin{enumerate} \item [(CCP)] \emph{Countable Closure Property}: for every irreducible ``absolutely free rotund'' algebraic variety $V\subset\G^{n}$ over $K$ of ``depth $0$'', and every finite subset $\overline{c}\subset K$ such that $V$ is defined over $\overline{c}$, the set of the points of $V$ of the form $(\overline{z},E(\overline{z}))$ that are generic over $\overline{c}$ is at most countable. \end{enumerate} For the purposes of this paper, we actually only care about the meaning of ``absolutely free''.
+The additional properties ``rotund'' and ``depth $0$'' are deeply related to the presence of the Schanuel Property, and moreover they have rather complicated definitions, so we will omit them here. \begin{defn} An irreducible algebraic variety $V\subset K^{n}\times(K^{*})^{n}$ is \emph{additively free} over $L\subset K$ if its projection onto $K^{n}$ is not contained in a proper $\Q$-linear subspace defined over $L$.
+In other words, the coordinate functions of the factor $K^{n}$ restricted to $V$ are $\Q$-linearly independent from $L$. \end{defn} We can state a similar property for the multiplicative side $(K^{*})^{n}$. \begin{defn} An irreducible algebraic variety $V\subset K^{n}\times(K^{*})^{n}$ is \emph{multiplicatively free} over $M\subset K^{*}$ if its projection onto $(K^{*})^{n}$ is not contained in a proper algebraic subgroup of $(K^{*})^{n}$ defined over $M$.
+In other words, the coordinate functions of the factor $(K^{*})^{n}$ restricted to $V$ are multiplicatively independent from $M$. \end{defn} Absolute freeness is when we have both properties with $L=K$ and $M=K^{*}$. \begin{defn} A variety $V\subset K^{n}\times(K^{*})^{n}$ is \emph{absolutely additively free} if it is additively free over $K$.

 $V$ is \emph{absolutely multiplicatively free} if it is multiplicatively free over $K^{*}$.

 $V$ is \emph{absolutely free} if it is both absolutely additively free and absolutely multiplicatively free. \end{defn}